wp-plugins/p3-profiler/readme.txt

 Previous version of the plugin (before 1.1.0) did not have theme name detection support.
 If you performed a scan with a previous version, then upgraded to 1.1.0+ to view the scan, the theme name will show as "unknown."

+= How do I get support for P3? =

+We love to make P3 better.
+When reporting a bug, please visit this page so we can get more information:  [http://x.co/p3support](http://x.co/p3support)

+Thanks!

 == Changelog ==

 = 1.1.3 =